Protect Democracy: Leadership

 In 2016, Protect Democracy was co-founded by Ian Bassin, Justin Florence, and Emily Loeb, who served as lawyers in the White House Counsel’s Office under former President Barack Obama.
-The co-founders worked with Harvard University political scientists Steven Levitsky and Daniel Ziblatt, who joined the group’s Board of Advisors.
+In forming the organization, Protect Democracy's founders consulted with political scientists who later became members of the group's board of advisers, including Harvard University political scientists Steven Levitsky and Daniel Ziblatt.